 With Mother Mazzarello

 After a pause of a year in Turin, where she was in charge of the FMA community at Valdocco, she was sent to Sicily as Visitor, directress and novice mistress.
 Hers was the task of founding new communities and forming holy Sisters.
-Constantly with "one glance to earth and ten to heaven", she opened schools, oratories, hostels, workshops everywhere on the island.
+Constantly with "one glance to earth and ten to heaven," she opened schools, oratories, hostels and workshops everywhere on the island.

-She was very devoted to Saint Joseph and Mary Help of Christians, who guided her in founding new works, and she was successful in spreading Don Bosco's charism and the Preventive System.
+She was very devoted to Saint Joseph and Mary Help of Christians, who guided her in founding new works, and she was successful in spreading Don Bosco's charisma and the Preventive System.

 Suffering from a tumor, Sr. Morano died at Catania on March 26, 1908.
 At her death in 1908, there were 18 houses in Sicily, 142 Sisters, 20 novices and 9 postulants.
 In the city where she died, John Paul II proclaimed her Blessed on November 5, 1994.
 Her remains are venerated at Ali Terme (Messina).